 Some people call 7-Layer Bars “Magic Bars.”
 It is my firm belief that these bars got this nondescript name because the only reason such a simple recipe could taste so amazing is by magic.
 I actually found my great-grandmother’s recipe for this magical treat in my Mom’s recipe box.
 Had I known it was there in High School, I could have saved Blair and me several hours of detention!

-- ½ cup salted butter
+½ cup unsalted butter

 2 cup graham cracker crumbs (~16 graham cracker sheets)

-- 2 cups shredded coconut
+1 1/2 cups shredded coconut

-- 1 package (12 oz) semi-sweet chocolate chips or 1 package (10 oz) mini chips
+1 package (12 oz) semi-sweet chocolate chips or 1 package (10 oz) mini chips

 6 oz (1 cup) butterscotch chips

 1 15 oz can of sweetened condensed milk

 1 cup chopped nuts (I used walnuts, but some recipes call for a mixture of chopped nuts)

-- Preheat oven to 325°.
-Melt butter in a microwavable bowl and mix with graham cracker crumbs.
-Press buttered crumbs into the bottom of a 13”x9”x2” baking dish.
+Melt butter in a microwavable bowl and mix with graham cracker crumbs and salt.
+Press buttered crumbs into the bottom of the prepared baking dish.
 Sprinkle the coconut on top of the graham cracker crust.
-Sprinkle chocolate chips followed by the butterscotch chips.
+Sprinkle chocolate chips followed by the butterscotch chips and the chopped nuts.

-- Bake at 325° for 20-30 minutes or until the edges are just beginning to brown.
+Bake at 325° for 20-30 minutes or until the edges are just beginning to brown.
 Immediately after removing the 7- layer bars from the oven, loosen the sides of the bars from the pan, or they will be impossible to remove.
 Cool on a rack.

 Once they are completely cooled, cut them into bars with a knife and store them in a sealed container.